-When it comes to classic rock acts, I come across accusations of plagiarism against Led Zeppelin far more frequently than for any of their contemporaries.
+Accusations of plagiarism against classic rock acts aren't uncommon, but complaints against Led Zeppelin seem to occur far more frequently than for their contemporaries.
 While many artists in popular music have been accused of plagiarism or have had lawsuits filed against them, accusations against Led Zeppelin seem to have stuck to them the way they haven't to most others.
 Wikipedia actually has a page tactfully titled "List of Led Zeppelin songs written or inspired by others" although the list also consists of songs the band did properly credit.
 I couldn't find a comparable Wikipedia page for other classic rock artists.

 One of the most damning cases of plagiarism against the band involved the song Dazed and Confused.
 In 2010, folk singer Jake Holmes sued Led Zeppelin for plagiarizing the song which was released on his debut album in 1967.
 At that time, Jimmy Page was a member of the Yardbirds.
 Holmes had opened for the Yardbirds at a Greenwich Village performance in August 1967.
 According to Holmes:

-"That was the infamous moment of my life when Dazed and Confused fell into the loving arms and hands of Jimmy Page.
+"That was the infamous moment of my life when Dazed and Confused fell into the loving arms and hands of Jimmy Page."